Our vision

 Why UnGovr exists

-The vision
+The bridge

 Government works in two directions: information and services flow out to the public, and requests and participation flow in from residents.
-Today, both directions are broken by complexity – thousands of agencies, each with different systems, procedures, and requirements.
+Today, both directions are broken by complexity: thousands of agencies, each with different systems, procedures, and requirements.

-UnGovr is a bridge layer that simplifies both directions.
-Outward: open records, meeting documents, service updates, and public notices become findable and understandable in one place.
+Those three are what make either direction work.
+Outward: open records, meeting documents, service updates, and public notices become findable and understandable in one place, attached to the body they came from.
 Inward: service requests, open records requests, and public comments reach the right agency in the right format, without residents needing to know the internal structure.

 Principles